cvglobaldev/Daily-Message-Creator-Tool/replit.md

 ## Recent Updates

+### ✅ COMPLETED: Daily Message Template Cleanup (August 12, 2025)
+- **Template Formatting**: Removed "💭 Reflection Question:" and "Take your time to think about it and share your thoughts when you're ready." from all message templates
+- **Scheduler Updates**: Updated scheduler.py to deliver cleaner message formats across all bots
+- **Content Delivery**: Modified main.py direct delivery functions to use simplified reflection question formatting
+- **AI Prompts**: Updated prompts.py templates to remove formatting bloat for future content generation
+- **Database Content**: All existing content now uses clean reflection question format without extra instructional text
+- **Cross-Platform**: Changes apply to both WhatsApp and Telegram message delivery for all current and future bots

 ### ✅ COMPLETED: Automatic Test User Creation for New Bots (August 12, 2025)
 - **Automatic User Generation**: All newly created bots automatically get test users for immediate testing
 - **Platform-Specific Test Users**: Creates both WhatsApp and Telegram test users with bot-specific identifiers